munniraminu/dkswp2pexchange/README.md

-# minionswap
+# DKSW P2P EXCHANGE
-Minionswap is the easiest, safest, and fastest way to buy &amp; sell crypto asset exchange.
+DKSW is the easiest, safest, and fastest way to buy &amp; sell crypto asset exchange.